evylang/evy/docs/spec.md

 ## Assignments

 Assignments are defined by an equal sign `=`.
-The left-hand side of the `=` must contain an **assignable**, a variable, an indexed array, or a map field.
-Before the assignment the variable must be declared via inferred or typed declaration.
-Only values of the correct type can be assigned to a variable.
+The left-hand side of the `=` must contain an **assignment target**, a variable, an indexed array, or a map field.
+The assignment target must be declared before the assignment, either implicitly via type inference or explicitly via a type declaration.
+It can also be a parameter of a function or event handler definition.
+[Assignability](#assignability) provides rules on which value types can be assigned to which target types.

 For example, the following code declares a string variable named `s` and initializes it to the value `"a"` through inference.
 Then, it assigns